ajlanghorn/continuous-compliance/README.md

 We can programatically determine whether or not a given VPC has VPC Flow Logs enabled using a custom AWS Config rule.
 Custom rules make use of Lambda functions to evaluate the state of a given resource.

 The following Python snippet will determine whether or not VPC Flow Logs are enabled, by returning one of `NOT_APPLICABLE`, `COMPLIANT` or `NONCOMPLIANT`.
+We're going to use the following in a Lambda function, but - first - let's take a look at what it does:

 ```
 import boto3, json